lordpansar/lordpansar.github.io/_posts/2022-04-19-deploy-to-staging-slot.markdown

 out your code changes in an isolated environment with a separate configuration.
 It also allows for swift rollbacks if things go south after a deploy.

 BUT.
 Deploying your app to a deployment slot is not as straight forward as deploying to a web app without deployment slots enabled.
-In this blog post I'll go through the process and the things you need to think about when using Github Actions to deploy to an Azure web app staging slot.
+In this blog post I'll go through the process and the things you need to think about when using Github Actions to deploy to an Azure web app deployment slot.

 I'll assume that you're already familiar with deployment slots and already have your environments set up.
 If not,  please reference the
 [official documentation from Microsoft][slots-documentation].
 I'll also assume that you're familiar with Github Actions and YAML.